-Adding a solarium or sunroom on to your home will increase the homes value by quite a bit.
+Adding a solarium or sunroom onto your home will increase the value of the home by quite a bit.
 They are comfortable and beautiful rooms that can be used for a variety of purposes.
 Here are some things you need to know before building a solarium on to your home.

 Step 1 - Planning the Solarium

 Before you start planning a solarium, ask yourself what you are planning on using the space for.
 A solarium for a spa room will need to be set up differently than a solarium for family entertainment.
 A breakfast room will be best placed on the east side of the house to allow for maximum morning sun exposure.